Washington’s moment vs. Alabama in College Football Playoff semifinal is finally here

 Not that Petersen speaks in that language.
 For him, it’s all about normalization, and process, and making this game as similar as possible to all the others so as not to have his players overcompensate, and get over-amped.

-That’s what good football coaches do – none better than his opponent, Nick Saban, who partially learned that art from the master, Bill Bellichick, during a stint as Bellichick’s defensive coordinator with the Cleveland Browns.
+That’s what good football coaches do — none better than his opponent, Nick Saban, who partially learned that art from the master, Bill Belichick, during a stint as Belichick’s defensive coordinator with the Cleveland Browns.

 “I think all the games are the same,” Petersen said at Thursday’s media day.
 “I don’t feel one bit more pressure, less pressure we play in these games.
 I mean, I really don’t, ever.
 I never have since the first game I ever coached.
 When I was a JV coach at UC Davis playing in front of 50 people, it honestly feels the same for me.”